 Sodium polyacrylate increases the water absorption power of your baby's diaper, keeping them constantly drenched until it is changed.
 This chemical has been shown to cause allergic reactions in some children.

 Baby Keeps Peeing Through Diapers at Night: Solutions

-Luckily, there are ways to prevent this from happening!
-Here are our top tips for making sure your baby doesn't pee through their diaper at night:
+Fortunately, there are ways to prevent this from happening!
+Here are our top recommendations for ensuring your baby doesn't pee through their diaper at night:

 Consider using overnight cloth diapers instead of regular diapers, as they tend to hold more moisture than other types of diapers.